dyoniz/AutoHotkey.Interop/README.md

 All the thanks goes to HotKeyIt's work

-Built for .NET Framework 4.0
+Target framework: .NET Framework 4.0

 Usage & Examples
 ====================